CityOfDetroit/airflow-smartsheet/README.md

 ```

 # Usage
-Create a variable in Airflow named `SMARTSHEET_TOKEN` to store your Smartsheet API access token.
+Create a variable in Airflow named `SMARTSHEET_ACCESS_TOKEN` to store your Smartsheet API access token.
 *You can also pass in an override token in your DAG definition.*

 This plugin is published as a pip package.
 Refer to the [example DAG](example_dag.py) for available parameters.